podverse/podverse-api/tests/e2e/docs/qa.md

 # e2e AI Prompts

 ## Initialize test & log response data
-Context: e2e test + e2e example test + route + controller
+Context: e2e test + channel.e2e.test.ts + route + controller

 router.something____;

 Create a test for the endpoint above.
+Do not remove the previous tests.
 Make the test only test a successful response and then console log the response.body.
 Use JSON.stringify to make sure the whole body is logged.
 Include necessary imports.

 ## Instruct AI to make test that matches response data (Repeat for each item)
-@workspace
+Context: e2e test + channel.e2e.test.ts + route + controller

 check the exact values of all properties in the body.
 Do each expect statement individually.
 Do not use toMatchObject on the entire data object.